| |

 Sheffield: The Church Army.

-Looks at the work of Eternity, a youth church plant
+Looks at the work of

 in Bracknell.
 Eternity is values-based and open to constant change.
 It uses cell